-An often overseen yet basic aspect of a good mentor fit is the chemistry between the founder and the mentor.
+An often overseen yet basic aspect of a good advisor fit is the chemistry between the founder and the mentor.
 As the two will be working together closely, good chemistry can have a major impact on the outcomes of the mentorship.
-The mentor should be able to empathize with the founder.
+The advisor should be able to empathize with the founder.

-Dejection and depression are prevalent states of emotion faced by young startup founders, mentors can only be of help with these kinds of issues if the bond between the founder and mentor is strong, as these are deeply personal topics.
-However, the mentor should not be strongly opinionated as to ensure there is a space for open discussion with various perspectives.
+Dejection and depression are prevalent states of emotion faced by young startup founders, mentors can only be of help with these kinds of issues if the bond between the founder and advisor is strong, as these are deeply personal topics.
+However, the advisor should not be strongly opinionated as to ensure there is a space for open discussion with various perspectives.

 Mentors should also ensure that the founder keeps track of long-term goals and ideas, and emphasize on the larger picture.
 This could be done by keeping up to date on market dynamics and technology trends, which then can be used to build alternative revenue streams, to scale, and to solidify the startups’ position within the market.

 In general, you should be thorough and well informed to be able to choose the right mentor.
-A great mentor may not necessarily have all the characteristics and elements described above, which is fine as long as he/she can introduce you to people who do possess the missing elements.
-Finding such a mentor will definitely be of great benefit to you and your startup, both professionally and on a more personal level.
+A great advisor may not necessarily have all the characteristics and elements described above, which is fine as long as he/she can introduce you to people who do possess the missing elements.
+Finding such an advisor will definitely be of great benefit to you and your startup, both professionally and on a more personal level.

 Again, if you’re also interested in Malaysia’s exclusive peer network for top tech entrepreneurs to learn & grow together, do check out the Entrepreneurs Programme.
 Entrepreneurs are guided by some of the best Startup mentors & investors.
 This programme has impressive Startups that already joined!